pylhc/pylhc.github.io/docs/omc_team/methods.md

 ## K-Modulation

 This section gives a brief overview over the K-Modulation method.
-A more detailed description can be found [^1] and references therein.
+A more detailed description can be found in [^1] and the references therein.

-Also available on this page is a [checklist](../procedures/kmod.md) for conducting K-Modulation measurements in the LHC.
+Also available on this page is a [checklist for conducting K-Modulation measurements](../procedures/kmod.md) in the LHC.

+The full K-Modulation analysis is two-fold:
-You can further find a description of the [K-Modulation GUI](../guis/kmod/gui.md) used for LHC measurements, and the analysis is part of [`omc3`](../packages/omc3/getting_started.md).
+The [K-Modulation GUI](../guis/kmod/gui.md) is used for LHC measurements, and the following analysis is part of the [`omc3` package](../packages/omc3/getting_started.md).

 K-Modulation is a complementary optics measurement method compared to the techniques usually used in the LHC, which rely upon turn-by-turn data from multiple BPMs.
 Instead of exciting the beam with a kicker magnet, the gradient of a quadrupole is changed and the induced tune-change is recorded.